BelfDev/digital_bank/README.md

 ### Pre-requisites

 This project requires Flutter to be installed on your machine.
-If you don't already have it, please follow this amazing official [guide](https://flutter.dev/docs/get-started/install).
-Due to its multi-package nature, after installing Flutter and Dart, you will need to activate `melos` globally.
-See the sections below for more details on how to run the project.
+If you don't have it already, please follow this amazing official [guide](https://flutter.dev/docs/get-started/install).
+Due to this project's multi-package nature, after installing Flutter and Dart, you will need to activate `melos` globally.
+See the sections below for more details.

-### Fast setup
+### Fast-track setup

-For your convenience, a `Makefile` is provided to automate the setup process.
-Simply choose a directory and run the following command from the root:
+For your convenience, a `Makefile` was created to automate the setup process.
+Simply choose a directory, clone the project, and run the following command from the workspace root:

 ```bash
 make take-off